-The Career and Technical Education (CTE) department is a consortium of the Business & Finance, Family & Consumer Sciences and Technology & Engineering departments.
+The Career and Technical Education (CTE) department is a consortium of the Business, Family & Consumer Sciences and Technology Education departments.
 CTE students cultivate skills that improve the lives of individuals, families, and communities.
 All CTE students participate in career connected activities designed to promote critical-thinking, problem solving, creativity, and interpersonal skills.
 Our courses prepare students to meet high school graduation requirements, district learning expectations, as well as post secondary plans for career, college, and/or military.